A Guide to Flywheels

 At the same time, the B2B product should be so valuable and accessible that users recommend it to their network.
 These referrals could be within the users’ current employer, or surface at new companies where they become decision-makers.
 Power-users can become champions and propel growth for the B2B provider both internally and externally.

-Atlassian has a unique approach to the SaaS flywheel that catapulted the company to market dominance.
+Atlassian has that catapulted the company to market dominance.
 Focusing on low customer acquisition cost—charging $10 per user to purchase an account online—Atlassian made a bet on growth.
 A company with just 10 employees using the software could reasonably grow to 100 or 1,000 active users, as either the team grows, the company expands, or the value of the software is shared across departments over time.
 As the entire company realizes the benefits of this software, users and usage increases, along with resistance to switch to a competitor.
 With a foothold in the organization, it also becomes easier for Atlassian to expand to larger, enterprise-level partnerships, or sell the company on additional software and services.

 Common Themes Across B2B/SaaS Flywheels